 Online students can complete an internship at a location of their choosing.
 Online students should follow the same steps for obtaining an internship and registering for the internship course.
 When seeking additional information or signatures, please email or call the appropriate contact.
 Online students will register for an online section of the course.

 International students who are required to complete an internship for their major must obtain Curricular Practical Training authorization.
 Please contact the Office of International Student Services for assistance with this process.

-An alternate path to a traditional internship is to complete a Project for academic credit (depending on your department’s approval).
+Another way to earn ECCE credit is to complete a Project for academic credit (depending on your department’s approval).
 More information can be found on the Project page.

-If you wish to complete an internship not for academic credit, you may search non-credit internships via Career Connect.
+If you wish to complete an internship but do not want or need the IPL 300 credit, you may search non-credit internships via Career Connect.